mikelharash86/Basic-Web-HTML5-CSS3/README.md

 # Basic-Web-HTML5-CSS3

-These are the files that I use to start a new website.
+<h1> These are the files that I use to start a new website.</h1>

+<h3>  You can get all the website files and folders by downloading the zip file from the issues section. <h3>